Return IEP Home

 Note how IEP services coordinate with other MHCPs:

 Families may apply for MHCP online at www.MNsure.org or by completing a paper version of the application.
 A link to print the application is available at How to apply for Minnesota Health Care Programs.
-Refer to the MNsure and MHCP Member Help Desk Contact Information for hours and contact information for help desks, as well as county and tribal offices contacts.
+Refer to the MNsure and MHCP Member Help Desk contact information for hours and phone numbers, as well as county and tribal offices contacts.

 Both the initial MHCP application and the renewal application that the parent completes contain the language that is required under FERPA and IDEA about permission for school districts to access the child’s health information and to bill for services.
 Check the signature page of the most current version of the application to see the parent agreements and rights.
 Refer to the appendix for the Notice of Privacy Practices.
 The section on release and sharing of medical information contains information about how records may be released to several parties including schools.